sachin9996/APL-Project/README.md

 graph.py:

-This file is for creating a graph from the given input in the test_graph and dispaying it in the form of an image.It accepts input in the following format:
+This file is for creating a graph from the given input and displaying it in the form of an image.It accepts input in the following format:

 n m
 u1 v1